hedia-team/autobump-and-publish/README.md

 All consecutive commits pushed will be published aswell, handling automatically the versioning of each.

-## Considerations

-In order to keep the version properly updated, make sure to enable the "Require branches to be up to date before merging" rule on your GitHub `mater` branch.

 ## Usage

 1. **On open PR** (poiting to `/master`), the GA will make sure to bump the package.json to the required version based on the label set on the PR [major, minor, patch].
 In addition, the package will be published to NPM as an alpha release (-alpha.X).\*